IMPORTANT SAFETY INFORMATION WARNINGS & PRECAUTIONS

 - The most serious adverse reactions are listed above in the WARNINGS AND PRECAUTIONS section.

 XR (topiramate) Extended-Release Capsules are indicated for:

 This safety information is not comprehensive.
-Please refer to the full Prescribing Information for Qudexy XR, WARNINGS AND PRECAUTIONS and Medication Guide.
+Please refer to the full Prescribing Information for Qudexy XR and Medication Guide.
 You can also visit www.upsher-smith.com or call 1-888-650-3789.

 Qudexy is a registered trademark of Upsher-Smith Laboratories, LLC